-The prices provided by the fund's pricing services or independent dealers or the fair value determinations made by the valuation committee of the advisor may be different from the prices used by other mutual funds or from the prices at which debt obligations are actually bought and sold.
-The prices of certain debt obligations provided by pricing services may be subject to frequent and significant change, and will vary depending on the information that is available.
+The debt obligations held by the fund are generally valued using prices provided by approved pricing services or, in some cases, using prices provided by dealers or the valuation committee of the advisor using fair valuation methodologies.
+The prices used by the fund may be different from the prices used by other mutual funds or from the prices at which the fund's debt obligations are actually bought and sold.
+The prices of the fund's debt obligations may be subject to frequent and significant change and will vary depending on the information that is available to the party providing the price.